The Pros and Cons to Getting an Australian Shepherd Puppy

 - Red Merle

 The diversity of the Aussie coat colours gives you a splendid opportunity to choose the puppy just to your liking.
-In fact, no matter which Aussie you choose, you will definitely like its fantastic character.
-This dog will quickly become your best friend ready to stay with you for the rest of its life.
+No matter which Aussie you choose, you will like its fantastic character.
+This dog will quickly become your best friend, ready to stay with you for the rest of its life.

 Due to their high intelligence, the Aussies can quickly learn new tricks.
-In order to achieve the best possible results, you should start training your Australian Shepherd puppy the moment you bring it home.
+You should start training your Australian Shepherd puppy when you bring it home to achieve the best possible results.
 If you are ready to spend enough time with your puppy, it will be more than happy to learn.

-At 8 weeks of age, the Aussie puppies are already able to start training and remember everything you teach them.
-However, you should be patient and consistent.
-Plus, you should never forget about rewarding your puppy when it shows progress and fulfils your commands.
+At eight weeks, the Aussie puppies can start training and remember everything you teach them.
+However, it would be best if you were patient and consistent.
+It would be best if you never forgot to reward your puppy when it shows progress and fulfils your commands.

 Remember that rewarding your Australian Shepherd puppy with a small treat is an effective way to make the training process go smoothly.

 As you can see, this dog can become your best friend and loyal companion.
-However, owning the Aussie is not always easy.
-Let’s see why some people are hesitant about buying an Australian Shepherd puppy.
+However, owning an Aussie is not always easy.
+Let’s see why some people hesitate to buy an Australian Shepherd puppy.

-The Australian Shepherds are high energy dogs with a strong herding instinct.
-Under some circumstances, they may start herding anything that moves including your kids, other dogs, cats and even birds.
+Australian Shepherds are high-energy dogs with a strong herding instinct.
+Under some circumstances, they may start herding anything that moves, including your kids, other dogs, cats and even birds.

-You should keep your Aussie busy all the time in order to prevent the herding behaviour.
-The Australian Shepherds need a lot of exercise and mental stimulation on a daily basis.
-In fact, providing the Aussie with regular exercise can be really difficult for people who prefer to lead a sedentary lifestyle.
+It would be best if the Australian Shepherds needed a lot of exercise and mental stimulation daily.
+Providing the Aussie with regular exercise can be difficult for people who prefer a sedentary lifestyle.
 In this case, this active breed is not for them.
+It would be best if you kept your Aussie busy all the time to prevent herding behaviour.

 It’s worth mentioning that the Australian Shepherd becomes destructive when it doesn’t get enough stimulation.
-As a result, these dogs may get into trouble causing a lot of problems.
-If you are not able to provide your dog with some kind of work, it gets bored and tries to find interesting things to do.
+If you cannot provide your dog with some work, it gets bored and tries to find exciting things to do.
 This is when the Aussie starts barking excessively.
 The dog may also begin chewing up furniture and shoes.
+As a result, these dogs may get into trouble, causing many problems.

-The Australian Shepherds are known to be healthy dogs.
-However, they are still prone to some diseases including
+Australian Shepherds are known to be healthy dogs.
+However, they are still prone to some diseases, including.

-In fact, you can minimise the risk of getting an Aussie with one of these serious diseases if you choose to deal with a reliable breeder.
+You can minimise the risk of getting an Aussie with one of these severe diseases if you deal with a reliable breeder.
 The responsible breeders conduct screening examinations to make sure that male and female dogs are healthy and able to produce high-quality puppies.

 You should constantly keep in mind that owning an Aussie is not just a privilege.
 It is a responsibility.
-You will have to check your dog’s health on a regular basis.
-You should buy an Australian Shepherd puppy only if you will be able to provide proper care for it.
+You will have to check your dog’s health regularly.
+You should only buy an Australian Shepherd puppy if you can provide proper care.

-Unfortunately, the Australian Shepherds are not ideal dogs for people suffering from allergies.
-Their coat sheds all year round.
+Unfortunately, Australian Shepherds are not ideal dogs for people suffering from allergies.
+Their coat shed all year round.
 Plus, shedding increases significantly in spring when the Aussies get rid of their winter coats.
 It’s highly recommended to groom this dog to prevent them from shedding.

 Adding an Australian Shepherd puppy to your family is a life-changing decision.
-This dog will become a good companion for active people in search of adventure.
+This dog will become a good companion for active people searching for adventure.